designcode/db.js/README.md

-# kohana-hooks
+# DB.JS
-This module lets you register, observer and trigger custom hooks/events in your classes.
-It offers a functionality like WordPress hooks.
-Basically you can register a hook in your code and attach a handler with that hook.
-You can trigger the hook/event in your code where you want to.

-## Overview
-A wrapper on Web SQL Database API.
+DB.JS is a wrapper on Web SQL Database API.
 It also provides some handy helpers such as create table, select, insert, update and delete.

 ## Getting Started
 This class assumes that you have knowledge of Web SQL Database API.
 If not, check this link http://www.w3.org/TR/webdatabase/